 Drop Boxes are located inside Washington Federal Bank in Gilchrist, La Pine and Lakeview.
 Payments can be made with cash, check or money order at these locations.

 By Phone – Call 541-536-2126 or 800-722-7219, option 2.
 The system prompts for an account number and will provide account balance and instructions on how to pay with a credit card or debit card.
 The system is available 24 hours a day, seven days a week.

 By Mail using the self-addressed envelope enclosed with the bill.

 Budget Billing provides the option to have the annual electric bill averaged for a 12-month period so payments are the same each month.

-VISA, MasterCard and Discover Card are accepted.
+VISA, MasterCard, Discover Card, and American Express are accepted.